Australian Youth Representative to the United Nations

 The Australian Youth Representative to the United Nations is a joint position created by partnership between UN Youth Australia and the Australian Government's Department of Foreign Affairs and Trade.
 Appointed yearly through a rigorous application process, the Youth Representative holds an extensive nationwide consultation, meeting with young Australian's, politicians and leaders.
 Each year the Youth Representative travels to the United Nation's General Assembly in New York as an accredited member of the Australian Mission to the UN to deliver a statement on behalf of the young people of Australia.
 Upon returning to Australia the Youth Representative delivers a report to the Australian Federal Government along with all State and Territory Governments on the year's consultations and key findings along with recommendations.

-In 2022 the Australian Youth Representative to the United Nations is Angelica Ojinnaka.
+In 2025, the Youth Representative to the United Nations is Satara Uthayakumaran.

 Listening Tour

 Each year, the Youth Representative takes part in a comprehensive national listening tour, engaging with young people across Australia on issues that are important to them along with meeting MP's, Government Officials and NGO's to learn about service delivery, to give advice and to represent the views and findings of young people in Australia.
-The listening tour usually includes a core theme or questions that is the basis for the tours consultations and findings, in 2021 the question of the tour is: "What would Australia look like if young people were the key drivers of decision making?"
+The listening tour usually includes a core theme or questions that is the basis for the tours consultations and findings.